Financial Arrangements for Spouses

 The courts do not automatically award a 50-50 division of assets upon divorce.
 We navigate and advise clients as to the settlement they can expect based on their individual circumstances and requirements.

 It is imperative for clients to seek advice as to which jurisdiction they should choose for divorce.
-There may be certain financial advantages and disadvantages in having your divorce case processed in one jurisidtion as opposed to another.
+There may be certain financial advantages and disadvantages in having your divorce case processed in one jurisdiction as opposed to another.
 We can advise you as to whether you have the grounds for filing your divorce in a jurisdiction in which you would be entitled to claim a more significant financial settlement.

 Will I lose my home if I get divorced?

 Unless there is a pre-existing prenuptial agreement to the contrary, both parties have the right to reside within the marital home.
-Even if if one party owned the property before the marriage there is an equal right to remain in the house.
+Even if one party owned the property before the marriage there is an equal right to remain in the house.

 Our family lawyers encourage couples to try and reach a mutual agreement regarding the matrimonial home.
 There are several possible options including selling the home and splitting the proceeds, one party remaining and buying out the other, the home goes to one party while other assets go to the other or allowing one party to keep an interest in the property which can be realised when sold in the future.